GEN 0

 Selection & Mutate

-Top-performing civilizations survive and breed.
-Their winning traits cross-pollinate to spawn the next generation of predictive models.
+Top-performing agents are selected and mutated.
+Their winning traits are combined to generate the next generation of predictive models.

 [Fig 2.
 Autonomous schema alignment visualization]